-2. Any child, child care personnel or other person in the children's center suspected of having a communicable disease must be removed from the program or placed in an isolation area until removed.
-Such person may not return without medical authorization, or until the signs and symptoms of the disease are no longer present.
-If the local health department official or primary health care provider suspects that a child or staff member is contributing to the transmission of the illness, is not adequately immunized when there is an outbreak of a vaccine-preventable disease, or the circulating pathogen poses an increased risk to the individual, the child or child care personnel must not return until the health department or primary health care provider determines the risk of transmission is no longer present.
+2. Any child, child care personnel or other person in the children's center or schoolage child care program suspected of having a communicable disease must be removed from the program or placed in an isolation area until removed Such person may not return without medical authorization, or until signs and symptoms of the disease are no longer present.
+If the local health department official or primary health care provider suspects that a child or child care personnel is contributing to the transmission of the illness, is not adequately immunized when there is an outbreak of a vaccine-preventable disease, or the circulating pathogen poses an increased risk to the individual.
+The child or child care personnel must not return until the health department or primary health care provider determines the risk of transmission is no longer present.
 Child care personnel who work in the food preparation area may not return until the sign and symptoms of the disease have not been present for 48 hours.

 3. A child's condition must be reported to the custodial parent or legal guardian.
-For children whose symptoms do not require exclusion, verbal or written notification to the parent/quardian at the end of the day is acceptable.
+For children whose symptoms do not require exclusion, verbal or written notification to the parent/guardian at the end of the day is acceptable.

-- 4. Signs and symptoms of a suspected communicable disease include the following: - a.
-Severe coughing, causing the child to become red or blue in the face or make a whooping sound; - b.
-Difficult or rapid breathing; - c.
-Stiff neck: - Diarrhea (more than one abnormally loose stool within a 24-hour period): d. - Temperature of 101° degrees Fahrenheit or higher when in conjunction with e. any other sign of illness (Any infant younger than 2 months of age with fever should be immediate medical attention);

-- f.
-Pink eye;

-- g.
-Exposed, open skin lesions;

-- h.
-Unusually dark urine and/or gray or white stool;

-- i.
-Yellowish skin or eyes; or

-- j.
-Any other unusual sign or symptom of illness.

-5. Head Lice.
-A child identified as having head lice must not be permitted to return until the following day, and only provided that treatment has occurred and has been verified.
+- 4. Signs and symptoms of a suspected communicable disease include the following: - Severe coughing, causing the child to become red or blue in the face or a. make a whooping sound; - Difficult or rapid breathing; b. - C. Stiff neck: - d.
+Diarrhea (more than one abnormally loose stool within a 24-hour period); - Temperature of 101° degrees Fahrenheit or higher when in conjunction with e. any other sign of illness (Any infant younger than 2 months of age with fever should be immediate medical attention); - f.
+Pink eye; - Exposed, open skin lesions: g. - h.
+Unusually dark urine and/or gray or white stool; - i.
+Yellowish skin or eyes; or - Any other unusual sign or symptom of illness. j. - Head Lice.
+A child identified as having head lice must not be permitted to return 5. until the following day, and only provided that treatment has occurred and has been verified.
 Verification of treatment may include a product box, box top, empty bottle, or signed statement by a parent that treatment has occurred.
-The children's center must also treat areas, equipment, toys, and furnishings with which the child has been in contact.

-6. Outbreaks.
-Operators are required to notify the local county health department immediately upon any suspected outbreak of communicable disease and must follow the health department's direction.

-7. A suspected outbreak occurs when two or more children or employees have the onset of similar signs or symptoms within a 72-hour period or when a case of a serious or reportable communicable disease is diagnosed or suspected on a child or employee.
-Some examples include shigella, salmonella, chicken pox, measles, and hand, foot and mouth disease.
+The children's center must also treat areas, equipment, toys, and furnishings with which the child has been in contact. - Outbreaks.
+Operators are required to notify the local county health department 6. immediately upon any suspected outbreak of communicable disease and must follow the health department's direction. - 7.
+A suspected outbreak occurs when two or more children or child care personnel have the onset of similar signs or symptoms within a 72-hour period or when a case of a serious or reportable communicable disease is diagnosed or suspected on a child or child care personnel.
+Some examples include shigella, salmonella, chicken pox, measles, pertussis and hand, foot and mouth disease.
 Contact your local health department for a determination of whether reporting is required.

-E. Diapering Practices
+Ε. Diapering Practices